 Get Paid to Pin

-I definitely didn’t think Pinterest was going to cut me a check or deposit funds into my account every time I pinned something but I was surely confused by the term.
+I definitely didn’t think Pinterest was going to cut me a check or deposit funds into my bank account every time I pinned something but I was surely confused by the term.

 Getting paid to Pin can mean a couple of different things.

 Become a Pinterest Manager

 This has become a highly popular way to make money on Pinterest over recent years.